 We guard with care the faith that we have received from the Church, for without ceasing, under the action of God’s Spirit, this deposit of great price, as if in an excellent vessel, is constantly being renewed and causes the very vessel that contains it to be renewed

-Tradition has it that the holy bishop and doctor was martyred in a local persecution of Catholics in the year 200, his relics placed in the church of Saint Joseph in Lyons, soon renamed Irenaeus after him as devotion to him grew.
+Tradition has it that the holy bishop and doctor was martyred in a local persecution of Catholics in the year 202, under the reign of Septimius Severus, his relics placed in the church of Saint Joseph in Lyons, soon renamed after him as devotion to him grew.

-With Saint Irenaeus, we may find the truth in Tradition, in that constant and firm teaching of the Catholic Church, going back to the Apostles, found in the Catechism, encyclicals, and all the definitive teaching of the Magisterium, which helps us understand Scripture and the very mind and will of Christ.
+With Saint Irenaeus, we may find the truth in Tradition, in that constant and firm Tradition going back to the Apostles, found in the Catechism, encyclicals, and all the definitive teaching of the Magisterium, which helps us not only to understand Scripture and the very mind and will of Christ, but to attain the true path of salvation, found only in Christ and the Church He founded.

 We may trust that grace and truth will abound all the more, and will triumph in the end, for those with eyes to see and ears to hear, and simple, child-like hearts open to the grace of God.